Jommeke

 Jommeke is a Belgian comic strip series in publication since 1955.
 It was created by Jef Nys and can be defined as a humoristic children's adventure series.
 Jommeke, an 11-year-old boy, is the series' main protagonist.
 It was originally published in Kerk en Leven, before moving to Het Volk, where it ran until the newspaper ceased to exist in 2010.
 It is now published in Het Nieuwsblad, De Gentenaar and De Standaard.

-Jommeke is very popular in Flanders and, together with Suske en Wiske, is the best-selling comic strip in the region.
-However, its success has always remained a phenomenon in Belgium and the Netherlands, and attempts at marketing foreign translations have all failed.
+Jommeke is popular in Flanders and, together with Suske en Wiske, is the best-selling comic strip in the region.
+However, its success remained a phenomenon only in Belgium and the Netherlands.

 History

 The first appearance of Jommeke was on 30 October 1955, as a gag-a-day strip in the Flemish magazine Kerk en Leven.
 After moving to another newspaper, Het Volk, in 1958, Jommeke became a full length adventure comic strip, while Nys also continued Jommeke gag pages in 't Kapoentje.
 Jommeke has sold 51 million albums in Belgium alone, which means an average of about 4.5 albums per person.
 This makes Jommeke the best-selling comic book series in Belgium behind Suske en Wiske.
 There's also a newspaper for children called "Jommekeskrant", which is delivered weekly together with popular Belgian newspaper "Het Nieuwsblad".
+By 2021, the comic strip's publisher is switched to Standaard Uitgeverij.